THE SCIENCE OF MAKING ENRICHED BREAD

 SUGAR – We use Wholesome organic sugar, because it is produced from sugar cane fields that are green cut and are not burned or treated with herbicides or synthetic fertilizers.
 Burning sugar cane fields contributes to air pollution and climate change, and is a major cause of the destruction of the rain forest.
 Buying sugar from fields that are green cut helps prevent this destruction.
 The sugar also has a better taste because of how it is produced, but mostly we use it because it is a sustainable choice.
 It is more expensive than buying the standard brands, but the difference is only a few cents per recipe, so it’s worth it.
 We also save money by buying this in bulk direct from the company and storing it in jars in the pantry.
-Instead of buying brown sugar, we add some molasses, since brown sugar is just sugar with molasses added.
+Instead of buying brown sugar, we add some sorghum syrup to the recipe, since brown sugar is just sugar with molasses added.
+Sorghum syrup tastes like molasses, but is not from sugar cane and is grown sustainably.
 This saves money, since brown sugar is more expensive than white sugar, and it saves storage.

 WATER – Using more water allows the gluten to form naturally without kneading the dough.